neozenweb/100-days-of-code/log.md

 ### Day 0: January 18, 2019

-**Today's Progress**: MyEdu project : The data from Udacity API, which are mainly computer science courses, is now shown on the page along with the links for more infomation about each course.
+**Today's Progress**: MyEdu project: The data from Udacity API, which are mainly computer science courses, is now shown on the page along with the links for more information about each course.

 **Thoughts:**  Before gathering data from EdX and Coursers APIs, I have to code another select component to let the user have a choice.